Speaker of the Jatiya Sangsad

-The Speaker of the Jatiya Sangsad is the presiding officer of the Parliament of Bangladesh.
-The speaker is elected generally in the first meeting of the parliament following general elections by Members of Parliament.
-Serving for a term of five years, the speaker chosen from sitting members of the parliament, and is by convention a member of the ruling party or alliance.
+The Speaker of the Jatiya Sangsad (জাতীয় সংসদের স্পিকার) is the presiding officer of the Jatiya Sangsad.
+The Speaker is elected by the members of parliament during the first session of a newly elected parliament, following general elections.
+Serving a term of five years, the Speaker is chosen from among the sitting members of parliament and, by convention, is usually a member of the ruling party or its political alliance.
+The Speaker presides over parliamentary proceedings, ensures that debates are conducted according to parliamentary rules, maintains order in the House, and represents the Jatiya Sangsad in all official capacities.

 Powers and functions

-In exercising her powers whether vested in her by the Constitution, the Rules of Procedure, or any other law, the Speaker of Jatiyo Shangshad like her counterparts in any parliamentary democracy of the Westminster model, assumes a neutral role.
-She conducts but does not take part in, the proceedings of the House.
+In exercising his powers whether vested in him by the Constitution, the Rules of Procedure, or any other law, the Speaker of Jatiya Sangsad like his counterparts in any parliamentary democracy of the Westminster model, assumes a neutral role.
+He conducts but does not take part in, the proceedings of the House.
 The Speaker cannot vote on any motion under discussion in the House.
-Only in case of a tie or equality of votes, she has to exercise her casting vote to help the House avoid a stalemate and arrive at a discussion.
+Only in case of a tie or equality of votes, he/she has to exercise his/her casting vote to help the House avoid a stalemate and arrive at a discussion.

 The powers and functions of the Speaker emanate from the Constitution and the Rules of Procedure.
 Some statutes have also vested him with some powers, duties and responsibilities.
 The constitutional powers and responsibilities of the Speaker include the following: